 Note: Consider the Expand By entry carefully, because after expanding a container, you cannot undo the change or reduce the size of the volume container; you can only expand the volume further.

 4. Click Expand Container to commit the change and expand the container.
 The dialog box displays the expansion progress and automatically closes when the operation is complete.

-"Creating a Volume in a Virtual Machine" on page 209
+"Expanding a Volume on the everRun System" on page 242